premAI-io/Ayup/README.md

 # Vision

-Ayup will provide the framework necessary to analyse, modify, build, test, deploy and monitor code on a remote machine easily.
-It will allow creating a tight feedback loop that incorporates code analysis, GenAI and user feedback all on infrastructure of your choosing.
+Analyse, generate, build and deploy code remotely on your hardware.

-It will be an all-in-one interactive CI/CD tool that is itself easy to deploy and use.
+Ayup will be an all-in-one interactive CI/CD tool that is itself easy to deploy and use.
 It will allow workflows that require user interaction and feedback from deployment.

 ![ayup-push-1](https://github.com/user-attachments/assets/9b7c5ff9-e2a3-4a90-a0d8-4262c78dc6d5)